-As mentioned previously, SCons will build every target in or below the current directory by default--that is, when you don't explicitly specify one or more targets on the command line.
-Sometimes, however, you may want to specify explicitly that only certain programs should be built by default.
+One of the most basic things you can control is which targets SCons will build by default-that is, when there are no targets specified on the command line.
+As mentioned previously, SCons will normally build every target in or below the current directory by default-that is, when you don't explicitly specify one or more targets on the command line.
+Sometimes, however, you may want to specify explicitly that only certain programs, or programs in certain directories, should be built by default.
 You do this with the Default function: